E-A-T stands for expertise, authoritativeness, and trustworthiness.

 The volatility in Google’s organic search results starting with the Medic Update of August 1, 2018, appears to be tied closely to Google’s emphasis on E-A-T. Google’s core updates of the past 2 years have disproportionately impacted YMYL (your money, your life) websites and content, especially in cases where that content was lacking sufficient E-A-T.

 Many sites whose content contains medical, financial, or legal advice saw big traffic declines between 2018 and 2020 as Google’s search results adjusted to surface only the highest-quality, most authoritative and trustworthy content.
 As a result of these changes to Google’s algorithms, many brands have made the focus on E-A-T a primary part of their SEO strategies to be able to stay competitive in SEO.

 No, Google has confirmed there is no specific score for E-A-T or YMYL.
 My article about common E-A-T myths and misconceptions elaborates further on this topic.

 The main goal of optimizing for E-A-T is to make the good qualities about your brand, your leadership, your experts, and the people who write for you as prominent as possible on the website.
 This helps to instill a sense of trust in your users (as well as search engines) that the content you provide is safe, credible, and accurate.
+There is no explicit or confirmed ranking factor that plays into good E-A-T except for PageRank and links, but that doesn’t mean that on-page signals or sentiment around the brand don’t matter.
+Consider making it as transparent as possible who your experts are, who your company is, how you make money, and why your content can be trusted.
 The materials provided throughout this page present a variety of actionable tips that website owners can use to improve E-A-T.